artsy/README/events/open-standup.md

 # Dev Team Standup at Artsy

-We've been doing engineering standups for as long as there has been an engineering team.
+We've been doing engineering stand-ups for as long as there has been an engineering team.
 The formats have changed over time as the size and scope of Artsy has changed.
 We're now on our fourth iteration of this process.

 A standup is ideally ran by two people, one person talking, the other taking notes.
 Decide amongst yourselves which of you will do the before standup stuff.

 **Note**: We document our standup process to the degree that _anyone_ on our team can run the standup because we believe that _everyone_ should run at least one meeting.
-These standups are important for team cohesion and cross-team knowledge sharing; they are an organization-wide responsibility and every engineer should participate.
+These stand-ups are important for team cohesion and cross-team knowledge sharing; they are an organization-wide responsibility and every engineer should participate.

 ### Ten minutes before a standup